sixfab/Sixfab_PPP_Installer/README.md

 Without further ado let us jump into the installation process:

+There are two method to installation.
+1. Standalone installation
+2. Installation by using repository

+You can choose one of them and go on the installation.

 ## Standalone Installation

 All source files are downloded from internet in this method.
 It is enough to download **ppp_install_standalone.sh** and run it.